j5ik2o/akka-persistence-kafka/README.md

 ## Constraints

-`asyncDeleteMessagesTo` method is not supported.
+`KafkaJournal#asyncDeleteMessagesTo(PersistentActor#deleteMessages)` method is not supported.
 The method is implemented to pass the TCK. **Never use it in production.**

 ## Configration